Kwpolska/chriswarrick.com/_posts/2011-01-06-arch-linux-the-best-distro-ever.markdown

 ## Reason 6.
 The rolling-release model
 Arch uses an rolling-release model, described above (and quoted below).

 > It&#8217;s a rolling-release distro, that means there are only new CD images released, you get updates even if you&#8217;ve installed Arch Linux v0.1.
-The current CD release is **2010.05**.
+The current CD release is **2011.08.19** (updated 8/28/11 1:48pm).

 <hr>